InvenioX3/qbit_airdrop/README.md

 ## Overview

-**Qbit Airdrop** is a Home Assistant custom integration that connects your Home Assistant instance to a local **qBittorrent** client via its WebUI API.

-The integration focuses on one job:

-> Make it trivial to “airdrop” magnet links to qBittorrent from the native HA app on mobile devices, while keeping the backend logic and category/save-path management automated.

-The integration exposes:

-- A simple **service** for adding magnet links (`qbit_airdrop.add_magnet`).
-- A **reload** helper service (`qbit_airdrop.reload_entry`).
-- Lightweight **HTTP endpoints** for:
-  - Listing active torrents.
+**Qbit Airdrop** - Auto-parse/submit on pasting magnet links to qBittorrent via custom lovelace card in Home Assistant.

+  - List of current torrents and their state
+  - Delete torrents (deleting files)
-  - Deleting torrents (with or without files).
+  - Remove torrents (keeping files)

 It is designed to be used together with the **Qbit Airdrop Card** Lovelace card, which provides the UI for pasting magnet links and managing active torrents directly from a dashboard.